Visyond/website-hugo/site/content/features/scenarios.md

       - file: /img/switch assumptions.gif
     image: /img/Scenario Window in Browser.png
     title: Create Scenarios in a Few Clicks
-  - descr: >-
-      Compare multiple scenarios with a few clicks.
-Visyond will instantly build an interactive chart which you can easily modify right there at the important meeting and answer ‘what-if’ questions in real time.
+  - descr: "* Instantly compare multiple scenarios with just a few clicks\r\n* Visyond will build an interactive chart where you can compare data points side by side empowering you to answer ‘what-if’ questions in real time\r\n"
     files:
       - descr: >-
           Compare scenarios with Visyond and gain valuable insights in just a